 Rev. Jerry Hayes S.J., Director of Ignatian Programs, entered the Society of Jesus in 1994 and was missioned to Georgetown University in 2016.
 After earning his B.A. in philosophy at Gonzaga University in Spokane, Washington Fr Hayes went on to teach theology and serve as an assistant campus minister at Loyola High School in Los Angeles.
 He continued his theological studies at the Jesuit School of Theology in Berkeley, receiving his M.Div. in 2007 and was ordained a Catholic priest that same year.
 Upon ordination, he returned to Loyola High School in Los Angeles to serve as the Director of Campus Ministry.
 Today, Fr.
 Hayes provides spiritual direction to the Georgetown community and leads retreats that engage participants in the Spiritual Exercises of St. Ignatius of Loyola.

 Aaron Johnson, M.Div., MBA, Managing Director, a 2012 graduate of the McDonough School of Business (MBA), joined the Office of Mission and Ministry in 2007.
-Aaron oversees campus ministry activities on the main campus and directs the business functions of the department.
+Aaron oversees campus ministry activities on the main campus and directs the business functions of the Office of Mission & Ministry.

 Jamie Kralovec, Associate Director for Mission Integration at Georgetown’s School of Continuing Studies, earned a B.A. from the University of Notre Dame, a Master’s of Urban Planning from New York University, and a Master’s in Christian Spirituality from Fordham University in addition to becoming a spiritual director through the Ignatian Training Program at Holy Trinity Catholic Church.
 Jamie also serves on the faculty of the Urban & Regional Planning program at SCS.
 Prior to arriving at Georgetown in 2014, Jamie served on President Obama’s White House Council on Strong Cities, Strong Communities.